pharo-graphics/Bloc/src/Bloc.package/BlHost.class/README.md

 I am the abstract class for a Host.
-I define an environment that can be used to provide windows and rendering.
-As an example, the OSWindowHost provides native SDL windows and an SDL surface.
+I define an environment that can be used to provide actual screen spaces and rendering.
+An Host can be compared to a driver that communicate with native multimedia API.